|Nutrition Facts (per serving)|

 The Dutch love eating applesauce (or appelmoes as they call it) as a condiment with their main course.
 It's very much part of the everyday family meal here in Holland.

-My applesauce recipe is so easy to make when you use the microwave.
-I guarantee that the hardest thing about it is peeling the apples!
+Our applesauce recipe is so easy to make when you use the microwave.
+We guarantee that the hardest thing about it is peeling the apples!
 Knowing which apples make the best sauce is another matter (see below).

 Theoretically, applesauce can be made from any soft apple because they'll cook faster.
 But some claim a mix of apples makes the best sauce.
 Any of these would be great: Braeburn, Cortland, Crispin (Mutsu), McIntosh, Fuji, Golden Delicious, Gravenstein, Liberty, Jonamac, Ida Red, and Rome.

 - Dutch Apple Pie Recipe: Unlike the streusel-topped pies Americans call Dutch apple pie, the original version is topped with a lattice crust.

 - Dutch Appelflappen Recipe: This one is not only fun to say but delicious to eat.
 Better known as apple fritters or apple beignets, appelflappen are often served at New Year's Eve celebrations.

 - Dutch Apple and Rhubarb Cobbler Recipe: Unlike American cobblers made with sliced fruit, this Dutch version, known as schoenlapperstaart, uses pureed fruit mixed in with a cake batter and no crumble on top.